Creating product variations on Amazon – How to do it and why you should focus on it!

 11. Done?

-When creating product variants on Amazon, you should always adhere to the corresponding style guides for product detail pages and for ASIN creation.
-A violation can result in the withdrawal of the permission to create corresponding content or even the withdrawal of the selling rights.
+When creating product variants on Amazon, you should always adhere to the relevant style guides for product detail pages and for ASIN creation.
+A violation may result in the revocation of the ability to create corresponding content or even the revocation of selling privileges.

 You can also delete product variants, by the way.
-On Amazon, you can easily do this in the same interface where you also specify the information for variant combinations.
-Simply select the corresponding offer and click on delete selection.
+On Amazon, you can easily do this in the same interface where you also provide the information for variant combinations.
+Simply select the corresponding listing and click on delete selection.

 101T-Shirtparent productSizeColor